tzwukerf/canyouhackit2023/Defuse/README.md

-# Can You Hack It 2023
-Current points: 815
-Still need:
-- Birthday, Secure OTP, Tiles*
-- WPA2 Deauth
-- Lonely Bot
-- "Frequency Analysis", Hidden Pictures
-- XOR, ENIGMA, Ransom
-- Defeating Dr. D Bugg*, Sentence Bot, Debug Me
-- Cross Site Scripting

-Most of the challenges I've solved I already see writeups for except for Stack Overflow (Exploitation) and Defuse (Reverse Engineering).
-The two I have starred, Defeating Dr. D Buggs and Tiles, are the next things on my agenda that I will do a writeup on.

-## Stack Overflow

 ## Defuse

 Defuse was tougher simply because there were a lot more steps, but when you broke them down it becomes easier.
 Honestly the worst part was getting it to run on a 64-bit machine I had to go back to an old 32-bit VM I had.